c0ded00d1e12/ecen224/_labs/getting-started.md

 ## GitHub Classroom
 Use the GitHub Classroom link posted in the Slack channel for the lab to accept the assignment.

+## Objectives

+- Become familiar with the tools used for this lab
+- Understand how to setup a single board computer
+- Be able to gain access remotely to the Pi Z2W

 ## Overview

 <figure class="image mx-auto" style="max-width: 750px">